Vinyl windows are one of the most popular types of windows on homes around the country and right here in Fort Wayne, IN.

 - Step 5: To further weatherproof the window, add self-adhesive flashing and fill in any air gaps with foam sealer.

 How to Repair a Crack in a Vinyl Window Frame

 If you find a crack in your vinyl window frame, you have two options.
-First, you can contact your contractor, especially if your windows are under warranty.
-Otherwise, this may be a simple fix you can do yourself.
+First, you can contact a quality window service provider, especially if your windows are under warranty.
+Otherwise, this may be a simple fix project you can do yourself.

 - Step 2: Put on clean gloves to protect your hands and carefully apply vinyl adhesive in and over the crack.
 Smooth the adhesive and let it dry for 24 hours.

 - Step 3: Once the adhesive has dried completely, sand the surface smooth and buff out any visual signs of the crack.